CaDaBu/Analysis-of-Ohio-Congressional-Districts/Index.md

 We then enter this in place of the USABoundaries district.
 Observe how the new map improves the representation of district 9.
-Note that we have exagerated the boundary to include some of lake Erie, but this should have no effect as no precincts are in the lake.
+Note that we have exaggerated the boundary to include some of lake Erie, but this should have no effect as no precincts are in the lake.

     dist<-list()